kmieciu2003/Mutator2000/README.md

 ### LED doesn't light up
 - LED lights up only when device is connected via Bluetooth
+- If Mutator2000 is connected to PC via USB cable check if it is not in file transfer mode
 - Check battery power

 ### Reset doesn't work